polinom/django-skeleton/README.md

 django-skeleton
 ===============

-A default project structure skeleton for a Django, includes Twitter Bootstrap.
-(Always updated to latest Django/TB versions)
+A default project structure skeleton for a Django, includes Twitter Bootstrap. django-skeleton will always be current with latest Django/Twitter-Bootstrap versions

 Includes an easy to use setup script, simply execute